 a.
-Cattle Guards \$7,804 each b.
-Remedial Fences and Wing Fences (post and wire, post and rail and/or log snake fence construction only), used to mitigate the removal of natural range barriers \$2,120 per 100 m c.
+Cattle Guards \$7,542 each b.
+Remedial Fences and Wing Fences (post and wire, post and rail and/or log snake fence construction only), used to mitigate the removal of natural range barriers (Cost estimates for a total wing fence length less than 100 m = 100 m in ECAS) \$2,324 per 100 m c.
 Logging Debris Fences (logging debris used to protect sensitive riparian areas within or adjacent to a cut block) \$250 per 100 m

-- 2. For pipeline crossings, the following cost estimates apply: - a.
-Single pipe crossing \$3,038 each b.
-Multiple pipe crossing (where 2 or more pipes are crossed within the same right-of-way) - 3.
-The cost estimates for subsections (1) and (2) include materials, transportation and installation.
+2. For pipeline crossings, the following cost estimates apply:

+a.
+Single pipe crossing \$3,947 each

+b.
+Multiple pipe crossing (where 2 or more pipes are crossed \$3,575 per pipe

+within the same right-of-way)

+3. The cost estimates for subsections (1) and (2) include materials, transportation and installation.